AI Screenr

 Either path produces the same output:

-• Core interview questions — typically 6–10 main areas mapped to rubric dimensions.
+• Core interview questions — typically 6 to 10 main areas mapped to scoring dimensions.

-• Question blueprints — must-cover topics + follow-ups + answer indicators per question.
+• Question templates — must-cover topics, follow-up questions, and answer indicators per question.

 • Follow-up depth — how hard the AI pushes on shallow answers, configurable per dimension.

-• Knockout criteria — flagged, not auto-rejected; you decide the next step.
+• Disqualification rules — flagged, not automatically rejected.
+You decide the next step.

-• Rubric dimensions — 8 default (fully customizable) plus a 9th language-proficiency dimension when the interview is non-English.
+• Scoring dimensions — 8 default (fully customizable) plus a 9th language dimension when the interview is non-English.

-• Language + CEFR target — interview language (57 supported) and whether language proficiency is being assessed (A1–C2).
+• Language and CEFR target — interview language (57 supported) and whether language proficiency is being assessed (A1 to C2).

 • Video recording — optional, opt-in per role.